 Most of the recently debated reform proposals sought to privatize the liquor retail component, but some were more restrictive than others.

-To increase benefits to consumers, lawmakers should maximize
+To increase benefits to consumers, lawmakers should maximize the amount of competition between retailers.

 That means expanding the ability to purchase retail licenses to would-be-buyers, not just confining it to a privileged few.